 German Shepherd Puppies Avondale Pa Cedarwood Mushrooms Cedarwood Farms German Shepherd T Shirts Shiitake Mushroom Kit Oyster Mushroom Kit

 Take your log out of the box immediately!
-The log needs to breath!
-When the log leaves here it will weigh between 3 to 5lbs.
+The log needs to breathe!
+When the log leaves here it will weigh between 3 to 5 lbs.

 You will need: a scale and a clean bucket (preferably not one that has had detergents in it before)

 Cedarwood Logs are ready to start as soon as you get them.
 Some other people sell logs that need to go through the Spawn Run process at your house.
 My logs have already gone through all stages and are ready to go!
 That's why I say that you can have mushrooms within 2 weeks.

 Place the log in any room on a cookie cooling rack or a plate.
 I don’t like the log to lie in a puddle of water.
 If this happens slime could form and you would have to wash it off daily.
 A rack is best.